 - Fractures of the teeth, jaw, or facial bones

-Should you suffer an injury, will do everything in our power to see you in one of our Pocatello, Blackfoot, or Preston, offices as quickly as possible.
+Should you suffer an injury, will do everything in our power to see you in one of our Pocatello or Blackfoot offices as quickly as possible.
 If your tooth cannot be saved after an injury, your oral surgeon will discuss your tooth replacement options with you, including dental implants.

-Reconstructive Oral Surgery in Pocatello, Blackfoot, and Preston, ID
+Reconstructive Oral Surgery in Pocatello and Blackfoot, ID

 Oral and maxillofacial surgeons have special training in the management and treatment of facial trauma — the oral surgeons at Oral Surgery Specialists of Idaho have years of hands-on experience in hospital and emergency room settings to repair and heal facial injuries, comfortably, and with the least amount of scarring.
 Our skilled team will take care of you like family throughout the whole process, start to finish.
 We encourage you to contact one of our conveniently located offices as soon as you can after a facial injury so that we can provide immediate treatment.
 For severe injuries and injuries that occur after hours, head to the emergency room to be treated by the oral and maxillofacial surgeon on call.
 If you have any questions about facial trauma treatment and prevention, our staff is happy to speak with you.